muan/submarine/readme.md

 ## Template

-You can specify a custom template, just write a single HTML file that contains these variables:
+You can specify a custom template with `--template=cooltemplate.html`, see [the default template](https://github.com/muan/submarine/blob/master/template/index.html) for an example.
+It's super easy, just write a single HTML file that contains these variables:

 - `{{> header }}` a string, retrived through options.header
 - `{{> footer }}` a string, retrived through options.footer